yanchanllin/cli-data-gem-assessment-v-000/README.md

 - Use the best technical vocabulary you can.
 We’ll help you with the words you can’t remember, or if you’re unsure about how something is pronounced.
 - Ask questions!
 Curiosity and willingness to learn are hugely valued in our industry.
 If you haven’t heard of something, that’s okay - use this opportunity to learn about it!

-### What won't happen:

-- You won't be told you're ever wrong.
-- You won't be yelled at, belittled, or scolded.
-- You won't be put on the spot without support.
-- There's nothing you can do to instantly fail or blow it.

 ## Resources